VITUS Private Clinic

 Why are metastases dangerous?

-Like the primary tumor, metastases grow by the proliferation of tumor cells.
+Like the primary tumor, metastases grow by proliferation of tumor cells.
 While normal cells stop dividing when surrounded by neighboring cells, tumor cells have lost this normal “social behavior” of cells.
 They continue to divide incessantly and destroy adjacent anatomical structures by pressure or by growing into them.
 Thus, metastases have the potential to destroy important endogenous structures (vessels, nerves, bones, etc.) and organs (liver, lungs, brain, etc.).

 However, patients with tumor diseases often do not die as a result of such organ destruction, but from the sheer tumor mass.
-This is because tumor cells are recognized by the body’s immune system as foreign to the body and are fought by the immune system.
+This is because tumor cells are recognized by the body’s own immune system as foreign to the body and are fought by the immune system.
 If the tumor mass becomes too large, the immune system exhausts itself fighting the tumor cells and the patients then often die from banal infections that the completely exhausted immune system can no longer control.

 Tumor Mass Reduction